mniemiro/site/content/_index.md

 I made this site to organize my mathematical notes, papers, thoughts, etc. that I have written or plan to write.
 It is partly motivational, since in theory other people now see my writing.

-## About My Notes

-As a personal project, I try to write short and focused notes on topics I want to understand better.